dtipson/NELs/README.md

 ```hs
 :: NEList [a] -> *generator*
 ```
 Iterating through a NEList generates values moving "forwards" (tailwise).
 It is not implemented for circular lists, as an operation like [...NECL.of(9)] is _guaranteed_ to crash your browser.
-Use the `.toGenerator()` methods instead.
+Use the `.toGenerator()` methods for circular lists instead, ideally either with the horizon parameter (which would allow safe spreading `[...NECL.of(9).toGenerator(1000)]` or in a safe, non-stack-overflowing manner.

 ### Reflection